 A warning message is circulating social media claiming to warn users of an email titled “Mail Server Report” as opening its attachment will infect your PC and delete all your files.

 To confirm, this warning is a hoax.
-Not only that, but it has been circulating since a least 2002 across chain emails, before finding itself being disseminated via social media platforms like Facebook.
+Not only that, but it has been circulating since at least 2002, albeit back then is was spreading primarily through chain emails, before evolving and escaping to social media platforms like Facebook.
 An example of the warning can be seen below –

 *Extremely URGENT – PLEASE READ TELL EVERYONE……..
 Anyone-using Internet mail such as Yahoo, Hotmail, AOL and so on..
 This information arrived this morning, Direct from both Microsoft and Norton.
 Please send it to everybody you know who has access to the Internet.
 You may receive an apparently harmless e-mail titled ‘Mail Server Report’ If you open either file, a message will appear on your screen saying: ‘It is too late now, your life is no longer beautiful.’
 Subsequently you will LOSE EVERYTHING IN YOUR PC, And the person who sent it to you will gain access to your name, e-mail and password and possibly your bank account details.
 This is a new virus which started to circulate on Saturday afternoon..
 AOL has already confirmed the severity, and the antivirus softwares are not capable of destroying it yet.
 The virus has been created by a hacker who calls himself ‘life owner’..
 PLEASE SEND A COPY OF THIS E-MAIL TO ALL YOUR FRIENDS, And ask them to PASS IT ON IMMEDIATELY*

 Many slightly different versions of this same hoax have been spread across the Internet in the past, albeit somewhat different in their descriptions.
-Perhaps the more classical and prolific version of this hoax that circulated in 2007 changing the email title from “Mail Server Report” to an untitled email with an apparently malicious PowerPoint presentation called “life is beautiful.pps”.
+Perhaps the most prolific version of this hoax that circulated circa 2007 changing the email title from “Mail Server Report” to an untitled email with an apparently malicious PowerPoint presentation called “life is beautiful.pps”.
 This more popular version of the hoax can be seen below…

 This information arrived this morning, from Microsoft and Norton.
 Please send it to everybody you know who accesses the Internet.